Living Donor Liver Transplant

 Jefferson has been designated a Live Donor Liver Transplant Center by the United Network for Organ Sharing (UNOS), the organization that administers the nation's policies on organ transplantation and procurement.
-The designation makes Jefferson one of only three adult-to-adult living donor liver transplantation (LDLT) programs in the Delaware Valley.
+The designation makes Jefferson one of only two adult-to-adult living donor liver transplantation (LDLT) programs in the Delaware Valley.

 Jefferson's Liver Transplant Program has a long tradition of outstanding outcomes.
 We have the longest-running liver transplantation program in the Delaware Valley, not to mention the lowest mortality rate among patients on the recipient waiting list of centers served by the nonprofit Gift of Life Donor Program in the eastern half of Pennsylvania, southern New Jersey and Delaware.

 Jefferson's multidisciplinary team of surgeons, hepatologists, oncologists, radiologists and other specialists will be with you every step of the way to improve your quality of life before and after surgery.